Kolten Wong: 2011−2013

-Eligible for the amateur draft after his junior season at Hawaii, the Cardinals selected Wong in the first round, with the 22nd overall selection, of the 2011 Major League Baseball draft.
-According to MLB.com, he was the #4-ranked prospect in the Cardinals organization.
-He made his professional debut that season with the Quad Cities River Bandits of the Class A Midwest League.
+Eligible for the amateur draft after his junior season at Hawaii, the Cardinals selected Wong in the first round with the 22nd overall selection of the 2011 Major League Baseball draft.
+He made his professional debut that season with the Quad Cities River Bandits of the Single-A Midwest League.
 In 47 games, he batted .335 with 15 doubles, five home runs, 25 RBIs, and nine stolen bases.

-After earning a promotion to the Springfield Cardinals of the Class AA Texas League in 2012, Wong batted .287 with 52 RBIs and 21 stolen bases.
+After earning a promotion to the Springfield Cardinals of the Double–A Texas League in 2012, Wong batted .287 with 52 RBIs and 21 stolen bases.
 He was selected for the 2012 All-Star Futures Game.
 Wong finished the year playing in the Arizona Fall League (AFL), where he batted .324 with 12 RBIs and five stolen bases.
 He was selected for the AFL "Top Prospect" team for second base after the season concluded.
+After the season, MLB.com ranked him as the Cardinals' fourth best prospect.

-The Cardinals promoted Wong to the Memphis Redbirds of the Class AAA Pacific Coast League in 2013, where he spent most of the year.
+The Cardinals promoted Wong to the Memphis Redbirds of the Triple-A Pacific Coast League in 2013, where he spent most of the year.
 Putting together a 20-game hitting streak in May, Wong collected 30 hits in 70 at bats (AB).
 He also had 10 multi-hit games during that streak.
 His totals at Memphis included a .303 batting average with 10 home runs, 45 RBIs, and 20 stolen bases in 107 games, before the Cardinals called him up to the Major Leagues on August 16.
 He participated in his second All-Star Futures Game in July.
 He appeared in 32 MLB games, collecting nine hits in 59 AB with one double for a .153 batting average.
 In December, the Cardinals named him their Minor League Player of the Year for 2013.

 Manager Mike Matheny named Wong to the 2013 Cardinals' postseason roster.
 He played in seven total games between the National League Division Series (NLDS), National League Championship Series (NLCS) and World Series.
 He made his World Series debut in Game 3 against the Boston Red Sox as a defensive substitution and collected a hit in the bottom of the eighth inning in his only Series plate appearance.
 Wong also appeared in Game 4 when Matheny inserted him as a pinch runner in the ninth inning.
 However, Boston closer Koji Uehara picked him off first base for the final out of the game, the only occasion in which a World Series game ended on a pickoff play.
 Boston won the game, 4–2, and went on to win the Series, 4–2.